FailAcademy/learning/adp-pt-vancouver/_lessons/month-10/02-navigation-and-dependencies-II.md

 ## Learning Objectives

-- Distinguish how navigation in a mobile application is different from a web application.
-- Explore built-in navigation options options in React Native.
-- Add a the `react-navigation` module to a React Native app as an all-in-one, cross-platform tab bar, drawer, and navigator solution.
 - Add third-party package to a React Native app, such as `react-native-vector-icons` and `react-native-linear-gradient`.
 - Use `react-native link` to link native dependencies in a application, and manually link native dependencies where `react-native link` cannot be used.